 In the first scenario, I get to be the hero (the referral source always is) by addressing an issue and helping to solve it.
 In the second scenario, I now have to do work for you.
 The reason why understanding the distinction of these two scenarios is important is because you can’t manufacture or artificially create the need of the prospect or manipulate the transfer of trust from the referral source to the prospect.

 2. Trust is King & Queen

 Have you noticed a key thread that makes a referral work?
-It’s the reason the prospect who was referred to you is easier to close to become a client – because they trust you.
-Why, when they have never met you?
-Because the prospect knows that for their friend or colleague (the referral source) to refer them to you, the referral source must trust you.
+It’s the reason the prospect who was referred to you is easier to close into a client – because they trust you.
+Why?
+In most cases, they have never met you.
+Because the prospect knows that for their friend (the referral source) to refer them to you, the referral source must trust you.
 The trust the referral source feels toward you – as the service provider – is transferred to the prospect.
-The prospect typically believes they were referred to you because you can solve their problem?
+The prospect typically believes they were referred to you because you can solve their problem.

 3. Know Who Matters Most